What a month in Croatia taught me about entrepreneurship in the U.S.

 Not only did my experiences open my eyes to what work can look like, but the lives of the people I met did as well.
 For working Zagrebians, most afternoons include a long lunch break of drinking coffee at a café with friends.
 For my tour guide in Greece, her job meant working seven days a week with no holidays for 9 months out of the year in order to save enough money to make it to the next tourist season.

 What was abundantly clear, however, in all I saw and did was that our work life in the States is one of immense privilege.
 Croatia has only been independent for a little over 20 years, and its political, economic, and social spheres are still recovering from the effects of socialism.
-I met a middle-aged government worker who said she had nothing to do at work, so she just worked on writing her memoir.
+I met a middle-aged government employee who said she had nothing to do at work, so she just spent the time writing her memoir.
 A mother of four I met said it took a year’s wages to purchase a washing machine.
 And clothes lines throughout the city told me that only the wealthy could afford a dryer.

 Greece’s economy is completely dependent on tourism.
 And despite the never-ending floods of tourists everywhere you go, I learned from my taxi driver that the average income is only 9,000 euros and the unemployment rate is 23%.
 The same is true in Italy.
 In Venice, there are literally more tourists in the city than there are residents, year-round.
 Our guide in Venice said they train for tourism jobs in school.
 A gondolier is the career path for many.